 PARIS — Lockheed Martin has hired Airbus Defense and Space to build a military telecommunications satellite that will be owned and operated by South Korea, industry officials said.

 The unusual contract, signed in 2016, follows an apparently difficult relationship between Lockheed and South Korea’s Defense Acquisition Program Administration (DAPA), which is managing Korea’s purchase of 40 F-35 combat aircraft from Lockheed.

 The KMilSatcom telecommunications satellite was inserted into the F-35 sale as part of an offset package that included a Lockheed-built satellite and an agreement to train Korean personnel in military satellite operations and production.

 A $7-billion contract to sell Joint Strike Fighters is big enough to view a military telecommunications satellite as a Coke-and-peanuts throw-in once the customer has confirmed the big-ticket purchase.
 It is not the first time that a military-hardware deal has included a satellite as an add-on.

 But in this case, for reasons that are not clear, Lockheed Martin had trouble meeting the terms of the deal, which was concluded in 2014.

 In a Feb.
-9 interview, DAPA spokesman Kim Si-cheol confirmed the arrangement and said DAPA still views Lockheed as its customer for the satellite even though Airbus will be building the satellite.
+9 interview, DAPA spokesman Kim Si-cheol confirmed the arrangement and said DAPA still views Lockheed as its prime contractor for the satcom program even though Airbus will be building the satellite.
 He said the project is now on track for a launch in 2019 and the Korean personnel have been stationed in both the United States and France.